jazzband/django-auditlog/README.md

 ### additional_data
 - we assume additional_data is a dict (to store in JSON format)
 - m2m and mptt handlers stuff additional fields into additional_data
-- changes field is human-friendly format, whereas additional_data is machine-readable format
+- "changes" field is human-friendly format, whereas "additional_data" field is machine-readable format

+### integration with django admin change_form UI
+- we manually replaced change_form.html for models which used auditlog, so HISTORY button was replaced by a specially crafted AUDITLOG link into the auditlog logentry changeset `/admin/auditlog/logentry?q={{ original.uuid }}`
+- for each model tracked with auditlog, we:
+    - had a uuid field `uuid = models.UUIDField(default=uuid.uuid4, editable=False, unique=True)`
+    - inserted the uuid with `get_additional_data()`, which auditlog uses to populate additional_data field
+    - added additional_data to admin search for auditlog
+- the result was that AUDITLOG link (using uuid parameter) showed a complete list of auditlog entries for the specific object

 Upstream repo README continues below: